 In addition, Dr. Greeley will serve as the Heart Institute’s deputy director through the transition and restart period.
 His 35 years of experience as a physician executive includes developing well-respected heart centers at Duke Children’s Hospital and Children’s Hospital of Philadelphia.

-We are confident that with Dr. Quintessenza and Dr. Greeley’s leadership and the expertise of our entire team, we will build a pediatric cardiac program that provides the world-class care that is our promise to all our patients.
-As we do so, we will continue to collaborate closely on this important work with our state and federal regulatory partners.
+We are confident that with Dr. Quintessenza and Dr. Greeley’s leadership and the expertise of our entire team, we will build a pediatric cardiac program that provides expert care to our patients and families.

 Gibson Dunn Recommendations

 In December 2018, following a series of Tampa Bay Times articles concerning serious incidents involving the Johns Hopkins All Children’s Hospital Heart Institute, the Board of Trustees of Johns Hopkins Medicine established a Special Committee to review potential deficiencies that may have contributed to these incidents and to develop recommendations to address and correct any deficiencies.
 The Special Committee retained Gibson, Dunn & Crutcher LLP to undertake an external review to identify deficiencies at JHACH and JHHS and to make recommendations in connection with its observations to assist the Special Committee in carrying out its mandate.

 Read the Recommendations